 Guidelines for the Management of Reserved Group Seats

 The reserved seat process allows departments or colleges to set aside seats in specific undergraduate courses for a designated student group.
 Seats are reserved through individual requests by colleges, departments, collegiate programs, departmental programs, and University programs and initiatives.
-Reserved seats are entered into the Electronic Course Scheduling (ECS) system for a particular term.
+Reserved seats are entered into the Collaborative Class Scheduling (CCS) system for a particular term.
 These reserved seats automatically repeat in the schedules for subsequent semesters, whether or not the seats are needed.
 Many of the reserved seats remain unfilled, and unless there is a specific release date, the reserved seats are unavailable for general student enrollment.
 Additionally, if a student drops registration from a reserved seat, that specific seat can only be filled by another student in the same reserved group.
 In other words, reserved seats cannot be recycled, they must be released.